Gustav Noske: German Revolution and civil war

 As Reichswehrminister in the governments of Philipp Scheidemann and Gustav Bauer, who succeeded Scheidemann as chancellor in June 1919, Noske oversaw the initial reorganisation of the military after the collapse of 1918.
-Despite substantial misgivings, he ultimately supported signing of the Treaty of Versailles, which severely curtailed the ability of Germany to maintain an effective military.
+Despite substantial misgivings, he ultimately supported the signing of the Treaty of Versailles, which severely curtailed the ability of Germany to maintain an effective military.
 Beginning in the summer of 1919, there were plots by the Reichswehr leadership to seize power in a military coup.
 Noske was drawn into these discussions.
 Although he refused offers to serve as a dictator after a putsch, he never took any steps against the officers who made these offers and failed to report their activities to his fellow members of government.

 On 20 January 1920, the Treaty of Versailles came into force, restricting the German army to 100,000 men or less.
-On 28 February 1920 Noske, following orders of the Military Inter-Allied Commission of Control, which oversaw Germany's compliance with the Treaty, dissolved the Freikorps Marinebrigaden "Ehrhardt" and "Loewenfeld".
+On 28 February 1920, Noske, following orders of the Military Inter-Allied Commission of Control, which oversaw Germany's compliance with the Treaty, dissolved the Freikorps Marinebrigaden "Ehrhardt" and "Loewenfeld".
 The highest ranking general of the Reichswehr, Walther von Lüttwitz, refused to comply, resulting in what became known as the Kapp Putsch.

 To restore order, Noske asked the chief of the Truppenamt in the Reichswehr Ministry, General Hans von Seeckt, to order the regular army to put down the putsch.
 Von Seeckt refused and the government was forced to flee from Berlin.
-However, a general strike called by the unions, the Social Democrats and the government, as well as the refusal of the bureaucracy to recognise the new (self-declared) chancellor Wolfgang Kapp, resulted in a quick collapse of the coup.
+However, a general strike called by the unions, the Social Democrats, and the government, as well as the refusal of the bureaucracy to recognise the new (self-declared) chancellor Wolfgang Kapp, resulted in a quick collapse of the coup.

 As one of the conditions for ending the general strike, the unions demanded the resignation of Noske as Reichswehrminister.
-Moreover, some within the SPD were unhappy with his conduct during the crisis and deemed him to have been lacking in energy dealing with the putsch.
+Moreover, some within the SPD were unhappy with his conduct during the crisis and deemed him to have been lacking in energy in dealing with the putsch.
 He resigned on 22 March 1920.
 Otto Gessler of the German Democratic Party succeeded him.
 Noske would be the last Social Democrat in this position during the Weimar Republic.